Overview

 Declined and removed paid partnerships

-Once the paid partnership label is removed, the Pin will stay live as an Idea Pin unless the Pin violates Pinterest policies.
+Once the paid partnership label is removed, the Pin will stay live unless the Pin violates Pinterest policies.

 Creators can also remove a paid partnership tag at any time.
 Once the tag has been removed, it cannot be added again.